๐ŸŒCross-Cultural Management

 Why This Matters

-Every miscommunication in a global business setting traces back to one of a handful of predictable barriers—and you're being tested on your ability to identify which barrier is operating and why it creates friction.
+Every miscommunication in a global business setting traces back to one of a handful of predictable barriers.
+You're being tested on your ability to identify which barrier is operating and why it creates friction.
 This isn't just about knowing that language differences exist; it's about understanding the underlying cultural dimensions (high-context vs. low-context, power distance, individualism vs. collectivism) that shape how people encode and decode messages.
 When an FRQ describes a failed negotiation or a team conflict, your job is to diagnose the root cause and recommend culturally intelligent solutions.

 Barriers Rooted in Language and Expression

-These barriers emerge from the most visible layer of culture—the words and symbols we use to convey meaning.
+These barriers emerge from the most visible layer of culture: the words and symbols we use to convey meaning.
 Even when two parties speak the same language, cultural encoding of meaning creates friction.

 Language Differences